Trustworthy-Software/Quatrain/README.md

 python run.py insights
 ```

-## 4) Custom Prediction
+## 5) Custom Prediction
-To predict the correctness of your custom patches, you can use the prediction interface.
+To predict the correctness of your custom patches, you are welcome to use the prediction interface.
 ### A) Requirements
   * **BERT model client&server:** 24-layer, 1024-hidden, 16-heads, 340M parameters. download it [here](https://storage.googleapis.com/bert_models/2019_05_30/wwm_cased_L-24_H-1024_A-16.zip).